-Through compliance with laws and permits, and with implementation of actions that could avoid and reduce impacts, most operation and decommissioning activities of green hydrogen production facilities would result in less than significant impacts to aquatic species, including special-status species.
-Activities that affect species viability, the mortality of any individual species, or disturbance that disrupts successful breeding and rearing behaviors would range from less than significant to potentially significant adverse impacts on aquatic species.
+Through compliance with laws and permits, and with implementation of measures to avoid and reduce impacts, most operation and decommissioning activities of green hydrogen production facilities would result in less than significant impacts to aquatic species, including special-status species.
+Activities that affect species viability, the mortality of any individual species, or disturbance that disrupts successful breeding and rearing behaviors would range from less than significant adverse impacts on aquatic species.

-3.4.3 Actions to avoid and reduce impacts
+3.4.3 Measures to avoid, reduce, and mitigate impacts